hbo/ubuntu-flightgear/README.md

-## dockerfile to create flightgear docker image based on ubuntu
+## Dockerfile and scripts to create flightgear docker image based on
+   ubuntu and run it, too.

 ### Why?